Management Customer [Customer Name] Routing

-Routes highlighted in red on the customer Routing page are disabled.
-To enable them, open the route, click Enabled, then
+Routes highlighted in red on the customer Routing page gets disabled.
+Open the route, click Enabled, and then

 Using Tech Prefix with SIP User "Parameter Rewrites" allows for significant granularity to manage permissions for how to connect a user's calls.

-Use Parameter Rewrite on the SIP User (found at Customer Auth SIP User Parameter Rewrite) to add a number for calls from this SIP User:
+Use Parameter Rewrite on the SIP User (found in Customer Auth SIP User Parameter Rewrite) to add a number for calls from this SIP User:

-Add Tech Prefix for that user in Routing.
+Add a Tech Prefix for that user in Routing.
 In this example, it would be 1234.

-- Set how you want those calls routed: Internal to Class5, out to a provider, and so on.
+- Set how you want those calls routed: Internal to Class5, out to a provider, etc.

 |ASR+ (Low)||Active on 30% of calls|

 |ASR?||When ASR+ gets enabled on the provider card|

 |ASR+?||When ASR+ gets enabled on the provider card, only known connected calls pass-through specific providers|

 |ASR++||Only known connected calls pass-through (not used frequently because it's typically overly strict)|